Lola10209/alx-system_engineering-devops/0x02-shell_redirections/README.md

-My README on shell redirections
+My README on shell redirections.